hanafiadhi/YouApps/README.md

 make sure you install rabbitmq and redis

 ## Installation

 For application demo please clone all and run from auth-agg etc

+every folder that contains the word per please do npm run seed

+every folder that contains the word agg please npm i then npm run start:dev

 ```bash
   cd my-project
   npm install
   npm run seed
 ```

 ## Running Tests

-To run tests, run the following command
+To run tests, run the following command auth-agg profil-agg profil-per

 ```bash
   npm run test
 ```